CRISPR-Cas9 Gene Editing

 - Flexibility: CRISPR-Cas9 gene editing is applicable to multiple species.

-Future of CRISPR-Cas9 Therapeutic Applications
+CRISPR-Cas9 Technology Applications

 Leveraging CRISPR-Cas9 is relatively easy and inexpensive, making it accessible to a wide range of researchers and clinicians.
 Used extensively in biotechnology, CRISPR-Cas9 introduces permanent changes to the cell genome which can be leveraged as a curative treatment for various genetic disorders.